What is the Best TEFL Course? – Introduction

 My thoughts are that if you manage to get your certification, you can look up what you need to know and get a job.

-However, some people will find this useful, as it covers things such as your CV, application letters, visa requirements, accommodation, contract details etc.
+However, some people will find this useful.
+It covers things such as your CV, application letters, visa requirements, accommodation, contract details etc.

-I have listed the various factors that are important when deciding on a TEFL course that is right for you.
+I have listed the various factors that are important when deciding on what is the best TEFL course for you.

-Other factors that have not been discussed in detail include the location of in-class courses and whether you wish to get your certification in your home country, your target country or just somewhere that you want to visit.
+Other factors that have not been discussed in detail include the location of in-class courses.
+Where do you wish to get your certification?
+In your home country, your target country or just somewhere that you want to visit.

 If you want to save a lot of time, I can recommend one of the ITTT courses.
 This article has the details.